SallyPoon/autonomousvehicles.github.io/odometry.md

 <img width="443" alt="circle_0 5" src="https://user-images.githubusercontent.com/13074631/110224837-47cfea80-7e94-11eb-9e2b-707110270c76.png"> <img width="471" alt="circle_0 7" src="https://user-images.githubusercontent.com/13074631/110224839-4999ae00-7e94-11eb-8bd6-3035b1ca7d31.png"> <img width="462" alt="circle_0 8" src="https://user-images.githubusercontent.com/13074631/110224840-4c949e80-7e94-11eb-8026-493defa15708.png"> <img width="447" alt="circle_0 9" src="https://user-images.githubusercontent.com/13074631/110224841-4dc5cb80-7e94-11eb-9f23-a35f14017ffd.png">

+After seeing that it was not giving the right predicted values, we decided to look into the file that predicts the odometry values.
+By going into the vesc to odom topic, we were able to find that the equation to calculate the odometry value is:

+(data - steering to servo offset ) / steering to servo gain current angular velocity = current$_$speed * tan(current steering angle) / wheelbase
+\newline

+After reading the equation and testing values, we realized that the steering to servo gain directly changes the odometry prediction we would get.
+This means that if we increased the gain, it would start predicting a larger value and if we decreased the gain it would decrease the predicted value.
+Knowing this, we started changing our values again to try to perfect our odometry prediction.

+For our second batch of tests, we tried starting with a -1.0 steering to erpm gain.
+When we did this we saw that it was close to half a circle however we wanted to ensure that by changing this servo to erpm gain to over -1, we would be getting closer to our intended half circle.
+Next, we tried a more extreme value of -10 and saw it only did a small arc, proving that by decreasing the servo to erpm gain we were decreasing the predicted arc value.
+Since we have proven the extremes of the erpm to servo gain values, we started honing into the right servo to erpm gain value.
+We tried -1.5 next however it still made too small of an arc.
+After this, we went changed the value to an erpm to servo gain of -1.2 which was very close however just shy of the amount we wanted the arc to be.
+The final value we tested was -1.1, which after testing gave an arc with only a 0.05m error.